 Mobile payment systems in Malaysia:

-Its potentials and consumers’ adoption strategies
+Its potentials and consumers’ adoption strategie

 The latest product of mobile payment is Mobile Money or MM Wallet.
 Mobile Money is a PIN-based mobile payment solution launched by Mobile Money International Sdn Bhd to address the flaws and bottlenecks brought by cash, cheques and credit cards.
 Maybank MM Wallet allows consumers to use their mobile phones to make domestic fund transfer and purchases of selected goods and services up to RM500 in value.
 A RM0.50 fee is charged per transaction.